microsoft/WhatTheHack/046-AzureMigrate/Student/04-migrate.md

 ## Success Criteria

 - Complete the migration to Azure
-- Verify that the web application is working in Azure and accessible publicly
+- Verify that the web application is working in Azure and accessible from the public Internet

 ## Learning Resources